fizzed/play-module-util/README.md

 ## Usage

-The first step is include the module in your dependencies list, in `build.sbt` or `Build.scala` file:
+This module is published to Maven Central.
+You will need to include the module in your dependencies list, in `build.sbt` or `Build.scala` file:

 ### build.sbt